iBicha/playlet/docs/README.md

 end function)
 ```

-Although very useful, but this pattern might not be the best for long running tasks (like the Web Server) or other tasks that require task reuse.
+Although very useful, this pattern might not be the best for long running tasks (like the Web Server) or other tasks that require task reuse.
 This is because `StartAsyncTask` create a new instance of the task every time.

 ### Feature flags